azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 Azure_Subscription_AuthZ_Remove_Management_Certs - querying for management certs requires Co-Admin permission

-Azure_AppService_AuthN_Use_AAD_for_Client_AuthN - often this is implemented in code so an app owner has to attest this control.
+Azure_AppService_AuthN_Use_AAD_for_Client_AuthN - often this is implemented in code, so an app owner has to attest this control.
 Also, any 'security-related' config info is not accessible to the 'Reader' RBAC role.

 Azure_CloudService_SI_Enable_AntiMalware - needs co-admin access